emitrix/dotfiles/README.md

-# geerlingguy's dotfiles
+# jaime's dotfiles

-My configuration.
-Minimalist, but helps save a few thousand keystrokes a day.
-I use Mac OS X, so I can only guarantee they'll work with OS X, but I use some of these dotfiles on various linux servers, and they seem to be pretty flexible.
+My configuration, based on geerlingguy dotfiles.
+Aslo Minimalist, but helps save a few thousand keystrokes a day.
+I'm using them for Mac OS X, i'll try to update for use with Cygwin and Linux in the future to be be pretty flexible.

 ## License

 MIT / BSD